ldionne/mpl11/README.md

   One argument in favor of making it a metafunction class is to make it a more generally useful type constructor.

-- implement a repeating sequence? it repeats the same type a certain number of time. or would we be better with a way of filling arbitrary sequences with a single type?

 - Consider defining more defaults, even if they are sometimes in a circular dependency.
 Document those well.